dalmijn/ListFiles/README.md

 # ListFiles
-Binary for listing files of a certain externsion
+Binary for listing files of a certain extension